Nekos4Lyfe/TokenMixer/README.md

 What you need to know is that the the closer the roll number is to the original prompt (N = 0) , the more "similar in nature" the output will be.
 (Though this is latent space, so things do not always make sense in terms of structure)

 Due to the "weakness" of the rolled embeddings , they are highly malleable by the SD model.

 You might have heard the term "LoRa" .
-This is a "Low-Rank-Adaptation-Layer" which is a fancy term for a set of matrices which are placed between the matrices in the SD model , a "layer"
+This is a "Low-Rank-Adaptation-Layer" , which is a fancy term for a set of matrices which are placed between the matrices in the SD model , a "layer".

 A quirk in the SD 1.5 model is that is dislikes light contrast.
 It has plenty of training data that contains high contrast settings , but it still wants to keep the "light level" evenly distributed throughout the whole image